What is the history? How did kizomba conquer the world? What are the similarities and the differences between these dances?

 In addition to these differences, Urban Kiz has also included many moves and inspiration from other dances, like Hip Hop, Tango, Semba Show, Brazilian Zouk, Salsa, and Bachata, while almost eliminating typical moves like vírgula for example.

 Dancing Urban Kiz looks very different.
 Urban Kiz is not a circular dance but danced in more straight lines.
 But, not everyone dances either one of these two dances.
+Another name that was more and more established around the same time was Kizomba Fusion, which as a dance lies a bit closer to Kizomba.

 What is Kizomba Fusion?